sfe-SparkFro/xrp_balance_bot/tutorial.md

 Gyroscopes measure rotation, and there is one built into IMU on the XRP Control Board with 3 axes.
 You may have already used `imu.get_yaw()` with a normal XRP to get the _yaw_ angle of the robot to drive around.
 However for the balance bot, we want to measure the _pitch_ angle with `imu.get_pitch()`.

+> [!IMPORTANT]
-For gyroscopes to get the most accurate measurement, they have to run a brief calibration routine, which happens automatically every time your code calls `from XRPLib.defaults import *`.
+> For gyroscopes to get the most accurate measurement, they have to run a brief calibration routine, which happens automatically every time your code calls `from XRPLib.defaults import *`.
 During the calibration, the IMU needs to be _completely stationary_ to get an accurate calibration, so you should leave the robot lying on the ground until the calibration is done.

 ## 2.4 Center of Mass/Gravity